jrief/django-angular/docs/angular-messages.rst

 NgMessagesMixin
 ===============

-The ``NgMessagesMixin`` mixin can be used in conjunction with other django-angular form mixins (``NgFormValidationMixin`` and ``NgModelFormMixin``) or on its own, to facilitate the rendering of form field error lists, in the correct format for the ngMessages directive.
+The ``NgMessagesMixin`` mixin is used in conjunction with the ``NgFormValidationMixin`` to facilitate the rendering of form field error lists, in the correct format for the ngMessages directive.

 .. code-block:: python